mmartins23/developer-roadmap/README.md

 Navigate to the repository directory and explore the documentation to grasp fundamental concepts and workflows:

 - [Git Basics](https://github.com/mmartins23/developer-roadmap/tree/git-roadmap/1-%20Git%20Basics): Learn the essentials of Git, including initialization, committing changes, and viewing history.
-- [Branching in Git](docs/branching.md): Understand how to work with branches, create new features, and manage different versions of your code.
+- [Branching in Git](https://github.com/mmartins23/developer-roadmap/tree/git-roadmap/2-%20Branches): Understand how to work with branches, create new features, and manage different versions of your code.
-- [Collaborating with Git](docs/collaboration.md): Explore how Git facilitates collaboration in a team environment, covering pushing, pulling, and resolving conflicts.
+- [Github Remote Repos](https://github.com/mmartins23/developer-roadmap/tree/git-roadmap/3-%20Github%20Remote%20Repos): Explore how Git facilitates collaboration in a team environment, covering pushing, pulling, and resolving conflicts.

 ## Contributing